governify/bluejay-docs/docs/guides/user-guides/register-new-teams.md

 **1.** First the GitHub Repository URL is entered and "Check" button is pressed.
 It will check for any mistakes on the info.yml file and, if everything is ok a second section will appear.
 In case you still don't have the info.yml file in the root of your repo (main or master branch) you can check this [template](https://github.com/governify/audited-project-template/blob/main/info.yml) or this [example](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/info.yml) and add it before continuing.

 **2.** A new input will appear asking for the Course name will appear.
 By pressing "Join" the system will check that this course exists in the scopes.json.
-If it doesn't please check out this <a href="/quickstart/auditing-agile-2.0#scope.json">link</a> and add an object for storing a new course with a name for the course of your desire.
+If it doesn't add an object for storing a new course with a name for the course of your desire.
 Remember to restart the Scope Manager before continuing if you modified the scopes.json.

 **3.** If the course exists and the project was not registered previously, there will appear a success message and the system will be already registered!
 A badge with it's markdown will appear for teams to copy it into their README.md file for ease of access and they can click on it to access the dashboard.
 If the team had already registered before the badge will appear but it won't register the team again.